alpharaoh/AmongUsBot/README.md

 This is an Among Us Discord bot that auto mutes and unmutes players in certain situations, without *anyone in the game needing to mute manually*.
 This will make Among Us way more intense and doesn't break the immersion of the game having to mute all the time.

+Note: I am aware of the bug that doesn't let you mute yourself during rounds (If you died).
+Working on a fix.<br />
+Note: I have an idea and I'm working on a way to implement this on phones

 ## Installation PLEASE READ BEFORE DOING ANYTHING

 Please bare with the setup of this process, it will take a moment so make sure to follow each step carefully. <br />